Winter

 - Fresh foliage emerges around the BioPond.

-- Camellia japonica 'April Kiss' flowers steal the show.
+- The flowers of Camellia japonica 'April Kiss' steal the show.

 - Erythronium americanum flowers look like springtime stars.

-- Narcissus 'Barrett Browning' blooms at the base of a red oak, Quercus rubra.
+- Narcissus 'Barrett Browning' blooms at the base of a red oak.

 - A spring view looking down the Main Path.